RogueStar112/reading-notes/course_102/006_css_tutorial.md

 [Back to Main Page](https://roguestar112.github.io/reading-notes/)

+# CSS Reading Answers

-1. What is the purpose of CSS?
+## 1. What is the purpose of CSS?

 CSS allows you to make your webpages have visuals that would otherwise not be possible without it.
 Adding text/background colors, margin/padding, and font styles are examples of what CSS can do.

-2. What are the three ways to insert CSS into your project?
+## 2. What are the three ways to insert CSS into your project?

     1. You can insert the CSS as an external file in your HTML file. using `<link rel="stylesheet" href="style.css">`